brandon-garcia/ProfileConfig/README.md

 at some point.

 Installation:
-- run 'bin/pinstall' located in the ProfileConfig (or whatever it was named) directory
+- run 'install' located in the ProfileConfig (or whatever it was named) directory
-- logout and then log back in or if using cygwin, restart cygwin.